The empirical Christoffel function with applications in data analysis: The Christoffel function and its empirical counterpart

-\subsection{Threshold and asymptotics}
+\subsubsection{Threshold and asymptotics}

 The main idea is to use quantitative lower bounds on the scaled Christoffel function, $s(d)\Lambda_{\mu_S,d}$, on the interior of $S$ (Lemma \ref{lem:lowerBoundIn}) and upper bounds outside $S$ (Lemma \ref{lem:upperBoundOut}).
+Recall that $\mu_S$ denotes the uniform measure on $S$.
 In combining these bounds one proves the existence of a sequence of thresholds of the scaled Christoffel function which estimate $S$ in a strongly consistent manner.
 Let us introduce the following notation and assumption. \begin{assumption} \begin{itemize} \item[\it (a)] $S \subset \RR^p$ is a compact set such that ${\rm cl}({\rm int}(S)) = S$. \item[\it (b)] The sequence $\left( \delta_k \right)_{k \in \NN}$ is a decreasing sequence of positive numbers converging to $0$.
 For every $k \in \NN$, let $d_k$ be the smallest integer such that:

 where ${\rm diam}(S)$ denotes the diameter of the set $S$, and

 \end{itemize} \end{assumption} \begin{rem}[On Assumption \ref{ass:dk}] \begin{itemize} \item $d_k$ is well defined.
 Indeed, since $\delta_k$ is positive, the left hand side of (\ref{eq:d_k}) goes to $0$ as $k\to \infty$ while the right hand side remains bounded for increasing values of $d_k$. \item From the definition of $d_k$ and the fact that $\delta_k$ is decreasing, the sequence $\{d_k\}_{k\in\N}$ is non decreasing.
 Indeed, in (\ref{eq:d_k}) the right hand side is an increasing function of $\delta_k$ while the left hand side is decreasing so that if (\ref{eq:d_k}) is satisfied for a certain value of $d_k$ and $\delta_k$, it is also satisfied with the same $d_k$ and any value of $\delta \geq \delta_k$. \item Given $\left\{ \delta_k \right\}_{k \in \NN}$, computing $d_k$ can be done recursively and only requires the knowledge of ${\rm diam}(S)$ and $\lambda(S)$. \item A similar condition can be enforced if only upper bounds on ${\rm diam}(S)$ and on $\lambda(S)$ are available.
 In this case, replace these quantities by their upper bounds in (\ref{eq:d_k}) to obtain a similar result. \end{itemize} \end{rem} We are now ready to state the first main result of this section whose proof is postponed to Section \ref{appendix} for sake of clarity of exposition.
 Recall the definition of the Hausdorff distance $d_H(X,Y)$ between two subsets $X,Y$ of $\RR^p$: